cinderblockgames/cindr.musicPlayer.js/README.md

 A previous control will skip to the [previous](README.md#cindrmsongprevious) song on click.

 ### shuffle
 A shuffle control will [shuffle or unshuffle](README.md#cindrmplayershuffleshuffle) the playlist on click.
-It will also have the class **cindrM-control-shuffling** while shuffle is enabled.
+It will also have the class **cindrM-shuffling** while shuffle is enabled.

 ### repeat
 A repeat control will cycle through [repeat](README.md#cindrmplayerrepeatvalue) options in the following order: none -> song -> playlist -> none.
-It will also have a class based on the current repeat type: **cindrM-control-repeat-none**, **cindrM-control-repeat-song**, or **cindrM-control-repeat-playlist**.
+It will also have a class based on the current repeat type: **cindrM-repeating-none**, **cindrM-repeating-song**, or **cindrM-repeating-playlist**.

 ### volume
 A volume control will [unmute](README.md#cindrmplayermutemute) the player and set the volume to its current value on click and on change.

 ### mute
 A mute control will [mute or unmute](README.md#cindrmplayermutemute) the player on click.
-It will also have the class **cindrM-control-muted** while the player is muted.
+It will also have the class **cindrM-muted** while the player is muted.

 ### progress
 A progress control will automatically update with the current song's playback position whenever the [timeupdate](README.md#timeupdate) event fires.